IssamLaradji/awesome-deep-research/README.md

 Welcome to **Awesome Deep Research Agents & Benchmarks**!
 This list includes the current research agents, benchmarks, and evaluation frameworks designed to push the boundaries of artificial intelligence.
 If you're developing a research agent or benchmarking framework, feel free to contribute.

+So What is Deep Research?
+It’s the ability of an agent to take a prompt, search through hundreds of online sources, analyze the information, and compile a detailed report, just like an expert research analyst would.

 Stay updated with the latest AI research tools and methodologies.
 Want to feature your project?
 Submit a PR!

 ## Contents